gauri18shinde-star/WiDs-5.0/Observations.md

 Initially, the presence of only one dot seemed really confusing!
 I had to run another program to verify the consistent image sizes.

+### Resolution
+The images in the dataset donot store dpi (dots per inch) in their metadata.
+I was unable to find the resolution.

+## Image quality
 ### Blurry images
 I checked for blurry images by converting them into grayscale, then checking brightness gradient by the Laplacian function.
 I ran this code several times while varying the threshold value.